Azure/batch-shipyard/docs/13-batch-shipyard-configuration-pool.md

       to apply.
 When a pool is resized down and a node is selected for removal, what action is performed for the running task is specified with this option.
 The valid values are: `requeue`, `terminate`, `taskcompletion`, and `retaineddata`.
+The default is `taskcompletion`.
       Please see [this doc](https://docs.microsoft.com/en-us/azure/batch/batch-automatic-scaling#variables) for more information.
     * (optional) `sample_lookback_interval` is the time interval to lookback for past history for certain scenarios such as autoscale based on active and pending tasks.
 The format for this property is a timedelta